joaquinpelle/BosonStars/README.md

 - Skylight

 ### Installation

 We recommend to create a dedicated Pkg environment for this project.
-You can do so with the following steps:
+You can do so by following these steps:

 1. Clone the repository to your local machine
 2. Open a terminal and navigate to the repository folder